SpenceKonde/megaTinyCore/megaavr/extras/TakingOverTCA0.md

 void loop() { // Not even going to do anything in here }

-ISR(TCA0_OVF_vect) { //on overflow, we will increment TCA0.CMP0, this will happen after every full cycle - a little over 7 minutes.
+ISR(TCA0_OVF_vect) {    // on overflow, we will increment TCA0.CMP0, this will happen after every full cycle - a little over 7 minutes.
-  TCA0.SINGLE.CMP0 = DutyCycle++; // Because we are in Dual Slope Bottom mode, OVF fires at BOTTOM, at end, not TOP, in middle of the pulse.
+  TCA0.SINGLE.CMP1      = DutyCycle++; // Because we are in Dual Slope Bottom mode, OVF fires at BOTTOM, at end, not TOP, in middle of the pulse.
-  TCA0.SINGLE.INTFLAGS = TCA_SINGLE_OVF_bm; //Always remember to clear the interrupt flags, otherwise the interrupt will fire continually!
+  TCA0.SINGLE.INTFLAGS  = TCA_SINGLE_OVF_bm; // Always remember to clear the interrupt flags, otherwise the interrupt will fire continually!
 }
 ```